outaagunga/documentation/writing_guide.md

 **Location — Date** — Lead sentence summarizing who, what, where, and why.
 > “BARINGO, Kenya — Farmers are turning to AI-powered weather apps to survive a worsening drought.”
+.
+> Using the key facts ([WHO], [WHAT], [WHERE], [WHEN], [WHY]), write a single, hard-news lead sentence (under 30 words) that summarizes the entire story about [EVENT/TOPIC].
+Format it as: LOCATION — Date — Lead sentence...

 ## Key Facts
 Provide the most important updates first.
 > “Over 2,000 farmers downloaded the app this week, developers said Tuesday.”
+.
+> The most important update is [MAIN FACT/STATISTIC].
+Write a bullet-point section of 2-3 short sentences that presents the key facts and updates, beginning with the most critical piece of information

 ## Quote / Source
 Add credibility.
 > “‘It helps us plan planting schedules,’ said farmer John Kibet.”
+.
+> Generate a direct, impactful quote for [SOURCE NAME/TITLE] that speaks to the immediate impact of [EVENT].
+The quote should be brief and add credibility to the main finding.

 ## Context
 Brief background or link to related policy/event.